clearlinux/clear-linux-documentation/source/clear-linux/concepts/restart.rst

 :file:`procfs` filesystem provided by the kernel.

 The second part of the problem is to determine whether or not running processes are part of a system service.
-(The tool focuses on system services because most system services are background tasks with no direct user interaction.)
+The tool focuses on system services because most system services are background tasks with no direct user interaction.
 Fortunately, :command:`systemd` provides a simple way to:

 * Determine which active tasks are within the system domain.
 * Determine which service daemon maps to the task.

-We combined both solutions into a low-overhead tool that shows which system daemons need a restart, as shown below:
+We combined both solutions into a low-overhead tool that shows which system daemons require a restart, as shown below:

-    Figure 1: Invoking :command:`clr-service-restart`
+    Figure 1: Invoke :command:`clr-service-restart`.

     .. code-block:: bash

        sudo clr-service-restart -a -n

     .. code-block:: console